gsc2001/LetsLearnLanuages/README.md

 # LetsLearnLanguages :smiley:

-Lets learn new languages during this Covid Hacktoberfest!!
+Lets learn new languages during this Hacktoberfest!!

 ## How to contribute :question: